nikilp/auto-ssh-tunnel/README.md

 Reading state information...
 Done openssh-server is already the newest version.
 0 upgraded, 0 newly installed, 0 to remove and 118 not upgraded.
+[*] Updating 'Alive' parameters in ssh_config and sshd_config...
 [*] Installing autossh client...
 [*] Installing autossh as startup application...
-mkdir: cannot create directory ‘.ssh’: File exists
-yes: standard output: Broken pipe
-yes: write error
 Generating public/private rsa key pair.
-Enter file in which to save the key (/root/.ssh/id_rsa): priv_key already exists.
+Enter file in which to save the key (/root/.ssh/id_rsa): Your identification has been saved in priv_key.
-Overwrite (y/n)? [*] Copying SSH-Keys file over to server...
 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys "<username>@<ip address>" 's password: